-Roasted butternut is the perfect side to accompany roast dinner.
+Butternut is the perfect side to accompany roast dinner.
 It pairs particularly well with chicken, pork and beef and is divine when served with Christmas dinner.
 But it also makes an amazing addition to a healthy Buddha Bowl and to salads as well.
-Check out my Baby Kale, Honey Roasted Butternut, Chicken, Parmesan and Pine Nut Salad which uses roasted ‘shavings’ of butternut instead of cubes.
+Why not try shaving it with a potato peeler, before roasting for a different texture and experience.

 Roasted butternut squash also tastes amazing nestled into pastry fillings.
 It makes a great alternative topping for Pastry Pizza.
 But we also have a recipe for Butternut Squash, Pine Nut & Stilton picnic pies which is full of tasty surprises.

 Or why not try using it in soup?
 If you can’t get hold of pumpkin for Pumpkin Soup (my recipe uses chunks of roasted pumpkin) or my Roasted Pumpkin, Ramiro Pepper & Leek Soup, then simply sub with roasted butternut squash!
 It’s also perfect in Red Lentil Dahl.

 But you know what?
 I love honey roasted butternut so much, I have been known to simply grab a bowl, pile it high, melt some cheese over the top and eat with a spoon.